WinslowJosiah/adventofcode/blog/src/content/solutions/2025/07/README.md

 a beam-split to occur in a certain column, two things need to be true:

 1. That column's character in the row is a splitter (`^`).
-2. This column will be reached by _any_ timelines.
+2. That column will be reached by _any_ timelines.

 If those conditions aren't both true, we can ignore this column.
 Otherwise, the beams there will have to split, which requires three steps: